nystrom/rivo/docs/design.md

 ## Linking and dispatch

-When linking modules, a dispatch function is generated for each open function in the modules.
+When linking modules, a dispatch function is generated for each open function in the linked modules.

 ### Core types